Blog

 January 9, 2019

 Sixty years ago, Patrick Suppes realized that the notion of a model of a logical theory, so essential to mathematical logic, applies equally well to models in science.
-I review his final book, on the use of formal models in science.
-Read more
+I review his final book, Representation and Invariance of Scientific Structures, on the use of formal models in science.

 Elements of the scientific stance